-EU Policy-making: Current Issues and Strategies
+EU Policy-Making: Current Issues and Strategies

 The aim of the course is to equip students with skills that enable them to identify current policy challenges and to demonstrate suitable strategies to solve them.
-This course is intended to offer theoretical knowledge and practical skills to analyse a number of current EU policies covering issues of the single market, social and environmental policies, cohesion policy, Common Agricultural Policy, Economic and Monetary Union, Justice and Home Affairs and EU foreign policy.
-Students also gain insights into the contemporary debates about the future of EU integration.
-The students are able to offer suitable advice and strategies, intended to be used as solutions to problem areas of EU policy.
+This course is intended to offer theoretical knowledge and practical skills to analyze a number of current EU policies covering issues of the social and environmental policies, Economic and Monetary Union and the newest Digital EU policy.
+Students also gain insights into the contemporary debates about the future of EU integration, as well as the latest European agenda.
+At the end of the course, students can offer suitable advice and develop matching strategies in an academic essay, intended to be used as solutions to problem areas of EU policy.

-EU Common Foreign and Security Policy (CFSP)
+EU Common Foreign and Security Policy

 The subject of the course is to give a general overview of the major steps of development of EU external relations, foreign and security policies.
 The course will start with the presentation of the historical aspects: basic treaties since Rome up to Lisbon.
 After, the course will follow the concrete provisions endowing the EU with crisis management capabilities.
 The ESDP was declared operational in 2003 and will be discussed.
 Students are then offered knowledge about crisis management operations, military missions and civilian alike.
 By entering into force, the Lisbon Treaty established a new institutional structure for the Common Security and Defence Policy.
-Students will work on main topics, such as the role of the High Representative of the Union for

-Foreign Affairs, Security Policy, enlargement of the Petersberg Tasks, decisions in the field of CSDP, command and control options, financing and capability development.
+Students will work on main topics, such as the role of the High Representative of the Union for Foreign Affairs, Security Policy, enlargement of the Petersburg Tasks, decisions in the field of CSDP, command and control options, financing and capability development.